-This research was carried out by the financial support of Directorate General of Higher Education, Ministry of Education and Culture, Republic of Indonesia through Research Grant "Hibah Penelitian Kerjasama antar Lembaga dan Perguruan Tinggi" and Research Grant: Doctorate Development Program (Beasiswa Unggulan Program Pengembangan Doktor or P2D).
+This research was carried out by the financial support of Directorate General of Higher Education, Ministry of Education and Culture, Republic of Indonesia through Research Grant "Hibah Penelitian K 20 sama antar Lembaga dan Perguruan Tinggi" and Research Grant: Doctorate Development Program (Beasiswa Unggulan Program Pengembangan Doktor or P2D).
 All the contributions are acknowledged.